aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/fill-settings/_index.md

 ### **Adding Custom Colors to Palette**

-Aspose.Cells supports Microsoft Excel's 56 color palette.
+Aspose.Cells supports Microsoft Excel's 56‑color palette.
 To use a custom color that is not defined in the palette, add the color to the palette.

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/), that represents a Microsoft Excel file.
-The [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/) class provides a [**ChangePalette**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/changepalette/) method that takes the following parameters to add a custom color to modify the palette:
+The [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/) class provides a **ChangePalette** method that takes the following parameters to add a custom color to modify the palette:

-- Custom Color, the custom color to be added.
+- **Custom Color** – the custom color to be added.
-- Index, the index of the color in the palette that the custom color will replace.
-Should be between 0-55.
+- **Index** – the index of the color in the palette that the custom color will replace.
+Should be between 0‑55.

-The example below adds a custom color (Orchid) to the palette before applying it on a font.
+The example below adds a custom color (Orchid) to the palette before applying it to a font.

 ```c++
 #include <iostream>